Texas Mom Kaylene Bowen Admits To Faking Illness For Healthy Son, Putting Him Through 13 Unnecessary Surgeries

 — Scallywagandvagabond (@ScallywagNYC) August 18, 2019

 The boy is now in the custody of his father, where he has recovered and is no longer confined to a wheelchair.
-Kaylene Bowen faces up to 20 years in prison for her child abuse plea, and will be sentenced on October 11.
+Kaylene Bowen faces up to 20 years in prison for her child abuse plea and will be sentenced on October 11.